Control-C/PMSG/README.md

 ## Configuration
 - The WIFI and BLE can we switch off and power and data can com via a USB-C host like Smartphone this protocol is called USB OTG experimental* ( tested on Android for apple ios we need to enter the Apple MFi program or have look at https://github.com/rsms/peertalk/tree/master/Peertalk%20iOS%20Example )

+The fix possition of 2.4gHz antannane ( wifi/ble ) and possible more like Lora, UHF 800/900mhz I im still researching to also compli with [SAR](https://en.wikipedia.org/wiki/Specific_absorption_rate), RED, and FCC compliance

 ## PCB Design " WARNING IT'S STILL UNTESTED DRAFT DESIGN"